carlosesh/carlosesh.github.io/index.md

 I'm Carlos Sanchez and I'm very pleased that you landed on this page!

-On the following couple of lines you'll find my personal achievements, past experience and personal projects (you can consider this a resume for the sake of simplicity :))!
+On the following couple of lines you'll find my personal achievements, past experience and personal projects (you can consider this a resume for the sake of simplicity.

 ## About me